Zbigniew Bogucki

-Zbigniew Bogucki (born 26 January 1980) is a Polish politician of Law and Justice who was elected member of the Sejm in 2023.
+Zbigniew Bogucki (/pol/; born 26 January 1980) is a Polish politician of Law and Justice who was elected member of the Sejm in 2023.
 He served as Voivode of the West Pomeranian Voivodeship from 2020 to 2023, and was the candidate of Law and Justice for mayor of Szczecin in the 2024 local elections.
 Since 2025, he serves as the Chief of the Chancellery of the President of the Republic of Poland.